flexera-public/policy_templates/cost/azure/instances_log_analytics_utilization/README.md

 ## Observation Period

-By default, this policy calculates utilization over a 30 day period.
+By default, this policy calculates utilization over a 30 days period.

 To calculate over a different period of time, you can update the policy template.
 Replace the `30` wherever you see `query "timespan","P30D"` with the new number of days you want to use.